MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 1. Go to [Power Apps](https://make.powerapps.com/) Apps, sign-in and select the environment where you have installed the _Dynamics 365 Expense Mobile_ package.
 1. Select **Solutions**.
 1. On the **Solutions** page, select **Dynamics 365 Expense Mobile**.
 1. Select **Expense Core Service Connector**.
-You are redirected to Power Automate portal in a new tab/browser and maybe asked to sign in again.
+You're redirected to Power Automate portal in a new tab/browser and maybe asked to sign in again.
 1. On the landing page, notice the **Redirect URL**.
-This must be same as the redirect Uri entered instep 4 of Azure AD App registration.
+This URL must be same as the redirect Uri entered instep 4 of Azure AD App registration.
 1. Select the **Edit** button at the top right corner.
 1. After the **Connector Configuration** page loads, select **General** tab.
 1. Set **Scheme** as **HTTPS**